erickzanardo/nes_ui/README.md

 ## Material Customized Widgets

-Nes UI trives to use the most out of material that it can, customizing their looks to fit the package desired look, here is the list of widgets from Material that are customized by Nes UI
+Nes UI tries to use the most out of material that it can, customizing their looks to fit the package's desired look, here is the list of widgets from Material that is customized by Nes UI

  - Text